kaiobarb/liftaris.dev/posts/my-post.md

 ---
-title: A trip to Iceland
+title: 'A trip to Iceland, changed'
 author: 'Watson & Crick '
 date: '2019-07-10T16:04:44.000Z'
 hero_image: /norris-niman-iceland.jpg
 ---

 Brain is the seed of intelligence something incredible is waiting to be known.